Certified Translation and Legalised Translation

 Legalisation

-The legalization of a document is a procedure by which a State authority certifies the authenticity of the signature of the public official and their status as a public official.
+The legalization of a document is a process.
+In this process, a State authority confirms the signature's authenticity.
+They also verify the public official's status.
 Only an official document can be legalised.

 Regarding the competence for the legalization of documents issued in Italy, it is necessary to distinguish:

-If the document was issued abroad, it must be legalised (or, in some cases, apostilled) in the country of origin.
+If the document was issued in another country, it must be legalised or apostilled there.
 Once legalised or apostilled, the document can then be sworn (certified) translated in Italy

 Conclusion

 A sworn translation involves a procedure that guarantees the validity of the translated document.
 Requests for sworn translations from foreign countries often refer to the figure of the official translator.
-For this reason, it is very important, in order to avoid the rejection of a non-compliant translation by the foreign authority, that translations are entrusted to professional translators who are registered with the official register.
+It is very important to avoid rejection of a non-compliant translation by the foreign authority.
+To do this, translations should be done by professional translators.
+These translators must be registered with the official register.

 Contact us: